HOW TO VOTE: Georgia Primary Runoffs

 To vote by absentee ballot, you must request an absentee ballot.
 Any registered voter who is eligible to vote in an election may request an absentee ballot.
 The voter is not required to provide a reason, but there are certain reasons that can be indicated on the application.

-The deadline for absentee ballot applications is May 8, 2026.
+The deadline for absentee ballot applications is June 5, 2026.
 Apply online!

 Once you have received the Ballot and cast your vote, submit the Ballot via one of these options: